 Board of Directors

-Brooke Griffin (Board Vice President) is the Associate Director of Human Rights Watch's Silicon Valley office, focusing on development and outreach within the Bay Area.
+Brooke Griffin (Board President) is the Associate Director of Human Rights Watch's Silicon Valley office, focusing on development and outreach within the Bay Area.
 Brooke was formerly Director of Administration and People at SFFILM, where they worked for five years managing the organization's internal operations.
 They support SCRAP’s Executive Director on all fundraising efforts as the Development Committee Chair, and often cite SCRAP as the reason they chose to live in the Bay Area.
 Brooke attended Harvard University and graduated summa cum laude and Phi Beta Kappa with a degree in Visual Studies and Computer Science.

 Pat Swan is the Director of Client Relations for Mountain View Staging, an audio-visual production company.
 Swan has a long career in hospitality, including hotel management with Loews & Hyatt hotels, event planning at Visa USA, and managing a freestanding historical venue in Fort Mason.
 For the past three years, Swan has volunteered as the Director of Education for Green Meetings Industry Council Northern California Chapter, inspiring event industry professionals to take action and be part of the solution in saving our planet, and as the Production Chair for the annual gala of the Curry Senior Center, an organization in the Tenderloin that supports seniors with housing, medical care, food and classes.
 Swan was awarded the first-ever “Legend” award by the Bay Area Meeting Industry Excellence Awards, and recently the first ever “Sustainability Champion” award.